nglthu/OOP_References/Practice_4.md

    + [Visual Paradigm](https://online.visual-paradigm.com/drive/#diagramlist:proj=0&diagram=list)

-2. In the group project create a Wiki (as listed from 1.1 to 1.4) for the report
+2. In the group project create a Wiki or ReadMe (as listed from 1.1 to 1.4) for the report

 (at the top of each repo)

-3. Print it (Wiki) as a paper report at the end of the course, [example](https://github.com/nglthu/OOP_References/wiki/Management_for_Hospital)
+3. Print it (Wiki or ReadMe) as a paper report at the end of the course, [example](https://github.com/nglthu/OOP_References/wiki/Management_for_Hospital)

 ### Discuss